 Workshops and Education

-Below are descriptions of workshops taught by our research and data services team.
+Below are descriptions of possible workshops taught by our research and data services team.
 They can be taught upon request or check the Faculty OneStop list of scheduled workshops to register.
 Our workshops are open to all.

 This class is designed for new Research Electronic Data Capture or REDCap users and those interested in learning the basic elements of REDCap project creation.
 In this class students will learn: 1.)
 What is REDCap and who to contact to get started with project creation 2.)
 Basic terminology and how to navigate the REDCap interface 3.)
 How to start/set-up a REDCap project 4.)
 Basic data entry and report building.
 Please note: This is a beginner class that will offer students the opportunity to observe the development of a REDCap project.